nat967/CS2450_Natalia/journal.md

 Date 2/24/2026 - Subject: Presentation day
 Today we started with the classe's presentations.
 My team actually was the first one to present we volunteered to just get it over with.
 The presentation went smoothly we shared our idea with the rest of the class.
 In our presentation we showed our solutions architect, the in and out of scope for the app: some features we will for sure have for the first version, and what things we'd like to add in future versions.
 At the end we had a bunch of questions which we were ver excited about.
 This was my favorite part because I liked seeing the app from the user's point of view.
 It helped us realize that there are some features we haven't thought about.
 There was this really good question asking how will we handle the spike in traffic and load on Sunday, posting day.
 This is something we need to talk about as a team, so I'm glad our classmate brought it up.

+Date 3/5/2026 - Subject: Pair Programming

+This week we have been working on developing the app.
+We distributed the work for the week and assigned each person a task.
+Since we had to complete the pai programming assignment we actually just worked in pairs for this first part.
+We found it a very useful option to work together.
+I liked how we all had different thought proccesses and how we helped each other.
+We were able to finish at least 2 of the tasks we had planned to do, which was great progress for our app.
+Can't wait to see the rest of our journey!